htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``MAX_JOBS_SUBMITTED``, to ensure that no one user can dominate the queue.

+:macro-def:`ALLOW_SUBMIT_FROM_KNOWN_USERS_ONLY`
+    This boolean value determines if a User record will be created automatically when an unknown user submits a job.
+    When true, only daemons or users that have a User record in the *condor_schedd* can submit jobs.
+When false, a User record will be added during job submission for users that have never submitted a job before.
+The default value is false which is consistent with the behavior of the *condor_schedd* before User records were added.

 :macro-def:`MAX_RUNNING_SCHEDULER_JOBS_PER_OWNER`
     This integer value limits the number of scheduler universe jobs that any given owner (user) can have running at one time.
 This limit will